Events at Risen Christ

 (Order of Christian Initiation for Adults)

 Are you considering joining the Catholic Church, but have questions?
-Join us this summer to learn about the Catholic faith and the process for becoming Catholic (OCIA – Order of Christian Initiation of Adults).
+Join us to learn about the Catholic faith and the process for becoming Catholic (OCIA – Order of Christian Initiation of Adults).

 RELIGIOUS ED – Grades K – 12